 Boozer taught for ten years at the Corcoran College of Art and Design before founding Red Dirt Studio in Mt.
 Rainier, MD where she directs an artist/ creative professional incubator.
 Publications include a chapter for U. S. Geologic Survey’s Soil and Culture, and an interview in Field to Palette: Dialogues on Soil and Art in the Anthropocene.
 Recent work includes a large scale mapping/ earth work for MGM National Harbor in Maryland using clay and artifacts dug from the site.
 Exhibitions include Swept Away: Dust, Ashes and Dirt at the Museum of Arts and Design in New York.
 Her gallery is Michael Warren Contemporary in Denver, CO.

-Boozer is also the Director and a founding member of the Art Extension Service for New York City Urban Soils Institute, and as such helped craft the soil scientist + artist collaboration initiative, Project: Soils.
-Current projects include creating a soil museum with NYC USI on Governor’s Island, in partnership with Mary Mattingly and Swale House.
+Boozer is also the Director and a founding member of the Art Extension Service for New York City Urban Soils Institute, and as such helped craft the ongoing soil scientist + artist collaboration initiative, Project: Soils.
+Current projects include the Urban Soils Room, which is a collaborative project with NYC USI on Governor’s Island, residing in Mary Mattingly’s Swale House.

 1992 MFA, Ceramics, New York State College of Ceramics at Alfred University